 After extensive planning, permitting, and working with the local government — the construction began in September 2021 and is expected to be completed by end of 2023.

-We’re replacing and installing new poles, reconfiguring more than 45,000 feet of overhead conductors, plus installing new underground conduit and cables.
+We’re replacing and installing new poles, reconfiguring overhead conductors, plus installing new underground conduit and cables.
 Additionally, we will be trimming or removing trees growing close to power lines.
-Trimming trees is not only necessary to make room for the new equipment, but it also improves reliability for customers right away.
+Trimming trees is not only necessary to make room for the new equipment, but it also improves reliability for customers.

 It’s all part of an about $20 million investment into Ann Arbor.
 The work will improve reliability and increasing the ability to serve future growth.
 It will also drive toward alignment with A2Zero goals.

 Over the past year, our crews have been hard at work upgrading our electrical infrastructure.
 Here’s what we’ve accomplished in Ann Arbor: